chrisdavies/gulp_starter_kit/readme.md

 Running "gulp release" will minify JavaScript, CSS, and HTML, and bust caches.

+gulp test will continuously run all qunit tests in the /test directory

+gulp deploy will build a release build and push it to the gh-pages branch

 ## Getting Started

 To get started, clone this repo, and modify/delete/add sources in the src folder to suit your needs.